-I was in Nafplio, Greece.
-A city I visited while on a 35-day trip to celebrate my 35th birthday.
-The place of interest is the Palamidi Castle.
+False Evidence Appearing Real.
+In the photo above, I was on a 35-day trip to celebrate my 35th birthday in Nafplio, Greece.
+The place of interest is Palamidi Castle.
 An old fortress that was built over three centuries ago.

 The fortress sits on the top of a high hill.
 It provides spectacular views of the town and surrounding area.
 To obtain this highly coveted view of the town, it’s “rumored” that one must climb 999 stairs to the top.